Black Friday 2019: The best deals to start shopping now

 - Soko Glam: The beauty retailer, which stocks cult favorites like Then I Met You and CosRX, is hosting a 30% off sitewide sale and giving 65% off select items with code BLACKFRIDAY19.

-- Spanx: Take 20% off everything at Spanx, just make sure you act fast before the bestsellers are sold out.
+- Spanx: Take 20% off everything, just make sure you act fast before the bestsellers sell out.

-- State Cashmere: For cashmere goodies, head to State Cashmere and you can get 25% off your entire order with the code 2019THX25.
+- State Cashmere: Get 25% off your entire order of cashmere goodies with the code 2019THX25.

-- Sweaty Betty: You'll break a sweat with this sale at Sweaty Betty, one of our favorite brands of high-quality activewear.
-Take 30% off with promo code CHEERS.
+- Sweaty Betty: One of our favorite brands of high-quality activewear is offering 30% off with promo code CHEERS.

-- Tarte Cosmetics: For a sweet deal on Tarte Cosmetics, use code VIP25 and snag 25% off palettes, skincare sets, brushes and much more.
+- Tarte Cosmetics: Use code VIP25 and snag 25% off palettes, skincare sets, brushes and much more.

-- Thakoon: You can now get 25% off everything from chunky sweaters to chic dresses at Thakoon through Dec.1.
+- Thakoon: Get 25% off everything from chunky sweaters to chic dresses through Dec.1.

 - Toms: Use code THANKFUL for 30% off any item through Dec.
 2.

-- Topshop: Snag up to 50% off select styles and enjoy free shipping (worldwide) at Topshop.
+- Topshop: Snag up to 50% off select styles and enjoy free shipping (worldwide).

 - Tory Burch: Take 30% off purchases of $250 or more with promo code THANKS at the brand's Holiday Event.